Car Safety for Dogs

 Choosing a Puppy from the Litter

 Are you wondering how to pick a healthy dog?

-Animal Behavior College knows and shares the basics for selecting and choosing the best of the pack, whether it’s a purebred, a rescue dog, or from the litter down the street.
-Of course, that’s not to suggest you wouldn’t want to adopt a ‘special needs’ dogs.
-Some individuals welcome the opportunity to provide a loving home for less-than-perfect-puppies.
-Yet, a pet owner still should understand what they are getting to reduce problems down the road.
+Animal Behavior College shares the basics for choosing the best dog of the pack whether it’s a purebred, rescue dog or dog from the litter down the street.
+Of course, that’s not to suggest you wouldn’t want to adopt a special needs dogs.
+Some individuals welcome the opportunity to provide a loving home for less-than-perfect puppies.
+Yet, pet owners should still understand what they are getting into to reduce problems down the road.

 Buying a dog is an exciting experience.
 Once you’ve made your decision to buy or adopt a dog, it’s time to consider where you should get your dog.
 There are a number of places you can buy your next dog, which can leave you overwhelmed.
 Animal Behavior College can help you narrow your dog-buying search by listing the advantages and disadvantages of several common places to buy dogs.
 As a school for dog trainers, veterinary assistants and dog groomers, ABC can help you select a dog from the right place.